 This has become irrelevant, and it has turned out what you do with it that really counts.

-Colors have a significant impact on people’s emotional state.
+Colours have a significant impact on people’s emotional state.
 It has been shown to impact people’s ability to concentrate and learn.

 Typography as an art form that can manipulate the significance of what it communicates.